 Fellows will also have opportunities to learn from successful collaborative legal models in other states that are working to provide counsel for individuals facing eviction and reducing systemic barriers.

 The application is open now!
 Currently, available Fellowship opportunities are listed below under the hiring host organization—all candidates must apply directly to the host organization of their choice.
-Applications are being accepted on a rolling basis, with a start date in August or September 2022.
+Applications are being accepted on a rolling basis, with a start date in January 2023.

 Qualifications are set by each host organization but typically include: